 Our Mission

-At The Veterans Asbestos Alliance, we are committed to supporting veterans and their loved ones diagnosed with mesothelioma or asbestos-related lung cancer.
-Our mission is to provide expert legal services to help them secure justice and rightful compensation.
-Beyond legal advocacy, we offer comprehensive information about asbestos-related cancers and resources to empower veterans with knowledge about their health, rights, and options.
+At The Veterans Asbestos Alliance, we are a legal organization dedicated to helping veterans and their families who have been diagnosed with mesothelioma or asbestos-related lung cancer.
+Our mission is to provide expert legal representation, ensuring veterans and their loved ones secure justice and the compensation they deserve.
+In addition to our legal services, we offer comprehensive information and resources to empower veterans with knowledge about their health, rights, and available options.

 Our Mission

-Veterans from all branches of the United States Armed Forces (Army, Navy, Air Force, Marines, and Coast Guard) are at risk for developing asbestos-related cancers, such as mesothelioma or asbestos-related lung cancer, due to asbestos exposure during their military service.
+Veterans from all branches of the United States Armed Forces are at risk for developing asbestos-related cancers, such as mesothelioma or asbestos-related lung cancer, due to asbestos exposure during their military service.

 Approximately, 30% of Individuals Diagnosed with Mesothelioma in the United States are U.S. Veterans.